BayatGames/conventions/security/authentication.md

   - Special characters
 - **Prohibit Common Passwords**: Block the top 10,000 most common passwords
 - **Context-specific Banned Words**: Prevent use of application name, username, and other context-specific terms
+- **Detailed Standards**: For comprehensive password requirements, policies, and implementation guidelines, refer to our [Password Policy and Conventions](password-policy.md) document

 ### Password Storage